Last updated on August 3rd, 2023.

 I think reading Bundt cake recipes is one of my favorite pleasures.
-I just love it when my eyes pop out at the realization of the butter and sugar amounts.
-Then actually baking it takes the whole experience into a whole new level when the mixing bowl is filled with fluffy, airy and buttery goodness.
+I love it when my eyes pop out at the realization of the butter and sugar amounts.
+The actual baking takes the experience to a whole new level when the mixing bowl is filled with fluffy, airy, and buttery goodness.

-And last but not least taking the first bite.
+And last but not least, taking the first bite.
 It’s pure heaven and what baking is all about.
-So now you know I just love bundt cakes.
-It’s the ultimate comfort bake and most likely in everyone’s top three best desserts.
-I mean, have you ever heard someone ever say… “Nah I am not a fan of bundt cakes…”?
+So now you know I love bundt cakes.
+It’s the ultimate comfort bake and most likely in everyone’s top three favorite desserts.
+I mean, have you ever heard someone say… “Nah I am not a fan of bundt/pound cakes…”?.

 What Ingredients Are In This Almond Poppyseed Bundt Cake?

 - Baking powder

 - Vanilla extract

 Making this Almond Poppyseed Cake?

 Before you start, the most important thing is to make sure all of your ingredients are at room temperature.
 This is crucial and is what will guarantee a tender, moist, and soft cake.
 Remember when it comes to baking it’s all in the texture.

 For this recipe, we will use the creaming method.
 Meaning, we will cream the butter and sugar (plus the extracts) on medium speed for about 5 minutes.
 During this time the sugar crystals will break into the butter while trapping air and as a result, we will have a light and fluffy mixture.

 Next, we will add the eggs, one at a time waiting for each egg to fully incorporate before adding the next.